peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  converted to a CBOR object serving as the key to the map or index to the array, and can be null.
 If this is a CBOR array, defaultValue is returned.

-* <code>defaultValue</code> - A value to return if an item with the given key doesn't exist, or if the CBOR object is an array.
+* <code>defaultValue</code> - A value to return if an item with the specified key doesn't exist, or if the CBOR object is an array.

 **Returns:**

 * The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the given key doesn't exist.
+If this is a CBOR map, returns <code>null</code> (not <code>CBORObject.Null</code>) if an item with the specified key doesn't exist.

 ### get

     public CBORObject get(CBORObject key)

 Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map.